 Any horse with its own movie is bound to be famous.
-After all, the name Secretariat was made household when the feature film of the same name premiered in 2010, bringing Secretariat’s story to a new generation of fans.
+After all, Secretariat was made a household name when the feature film of the same name premiered in 2010, bringing Secretariat’s story to a new generation of fans.
 Though the actual horse died in 1989, it’s perhaps now more famous than ever.

-That fame is well deserved, as Secretariat achieved some serious accolades, including American Horse of the Year in 1972 and 1973, winner of the Triple Crown in 1973, and fastest recorded times in all three Triple Crown events in North America.
+That fame is well deserved, as Secretariat achieved some serious accolades, including the American Horse of the Year in 1972 and 1973, winner of the Triple Crown in 1973, and the fastest recorded times in all three Triple Crown events in North America.
 Since being named Horse of the Year at just 2 years old, only one other horse ever managed the same.
-Unfortunately, Secretariat was inflicted with a serious hoof condition called laminitis, which ultimately resulted in his euthanization.
+Unfortunately, Secretariat was inflicted with a serious hoof condition called laminitis, which ultimately resulted in him being euthanized.

-Here’s another horse that’s current fame can be mostly attributed to a feature film release.
+Here’s another horse whose current fame can be mostly attributed to a feature film release.
 Released in 2003, this film also used the same name as the horse it was based on.
-In the 1930s, Seabiscuit won more money than any other horse on the circuit, propelling it to immediate fame.
-Seabiscuit managed to beat War Admiral by four lengths in a race dubbed the “match of the century”, who was the 1937 Triple-Crown winner.
+In the 1930s, Seabiscuit won more money than any other horse on the circuit, propelling him to immediate fame.
+Seabiscuit managed to beat War Admiral, who was the 1937 Triple-Crown winner, by four lengths in a race dubbed the “Match of the Century.”
 This led to Seabiscuit earning the vote for American Horse of the Year in 1938.

 Seabiscuit’s story is incredible, and that’s why they turned it into a movie.
 His jockey had just one eye, and the pair were never expected to win.
 However, they ended up winning 11 of the 15 races they competed in.
 Though it’s been more than 80 years since the end of Seabiscuit’s reign, even those who aren’t fans of horse racing know about him, making him one of the most famous racehorses of all time.